-Don’t know your architrave from your accent colours?
+Don’t know your matt from your masonry paint?
 Not familiar with a fitch?
 Well you’re not alone – the world of design and decorating is full of jargon and unnecessarily confusing terms.
 We’re here to demystify these for good, so you can spend less time deciphering instructions and get on with transforming your space for the better as speedily and as easily as possible.

 A small colourful detail with a big impact – often in a contrasting colour.
 This can refer to accessories and furniture in a room, or a small area of colour on the wall.